GatorEducator/gatorgrade/README.md

 In the terminal within the main directory.

-Use command `gatorgrade generate <TARGET_PATH_LIST>` to generate a yml file.
+Use `gatorgrade generate <TARGET_PATH_LIST>` to generate `gatorgrade.yml` file.

-- User should provide precise names of folders or files.
+- User should provide precise name of the of target list .

 - The user should also provide correct character case as input.